Becoming You With Julie

 Hummus Recipe

-It’s perfect for meal prep, adding extra richness to soups, and of course, scooped up with warm pita bread.
+It’s perfect with vegan meal prep recipes, adding extra richness to soups, like this chickpea noodle soup recipe, and of course, scooped up with warm pita bread.
 I’ve made a lot of versions over the years, but this one is my go-to.
-It’s creamy, full of flavor, and comes together in minutes.

 Why this recipe works